savvisingh/DateRangePicker/README.md

   User wont able to select these dates they will be deactivated. for eg, if you dont want to provide services on Saturday and Sunday you can mark them deactivated in that case the date text color wil be grey..

- * You can aslo specify the month header by passing SimpleDateFormat object in constructor For eg. if we want to display year
+ * You can aslo specify custom month header style by passing SimpleDateFormat object in constructor For eg. if we want to display year

 ```java